Our Legal Practice Program helps students gain the writing, oral communication, and professional skills they'll need to be great lawyers.

 Our law librarians will provide separate sessions on finding legal authorities and other aspects of legal research.
 A 2L or 3L student with particular skill in legal writing is assigned to each section to teach the ins and outs of proper legal citation.
 And practicing attorneys in a variety of fields will teach your Lawyering Skills course, providing close guidance on how to interview a client, conduct a negotiation, and other skills necessary to the successful practice of law.

-In the spring semester of your second year, you'll build on the skills developed in the first year of the program by choosing an Advanced Writing and Practice course in a particular field of practice: civil pretrial practice, criminal pretrial practice, appellate advocacy, or transactional practice.
+In your second year, you'll build on the skills developed in the first year of the program by choosing an Advanced Writing & Practice course in a particular field of practice: civil pretrial practice, criminal pretrial practice, appellate advocacy, or transactional practice.
 In this upper-level writing course, you’ll continue to improve your professional writing skills by drafting more advanced documents, learning strategies from a specialist in the field.
 You’ll receive not only careful feedback on your work but also advice on professionalism and practice tips.

 Throughout the program, you'll gain the confidence you need as you enter the job market.
 And beyond the Legal Practice Program, you can continue to develop your writing and practice skills through electives, clinics, and externships.